mmijjum/Production_Rates_Calculator/README.md

 ### Data

-All the data needed to run the code will be included within this folder.
+All the data needed to run SPRITE will be included within this folder.
 * ERA40 data
 * Shielding factor
 * etc. etc.